zendframework/zfbot/WORKPLAN.md

   If so, will each script get the _same_ instance, or _different_ instances?
 If the latter, it's untenable.

+### Final solution

+Wrote a library function, `authorize`, that accepts the robot and message as arguments.
+It then pulls the ACL from the robot.brain, and checks the envelope user against it.

 ## Twitter

-- Rewrite to use the new ACL system, and thus remove the ACL bits it contained.
+- [x] Rewrite to use the new ACL system, and thus remove the ACL bits it contained.
-- Rewrite to use attachments (see github.coffee) to display tweets. (?
+- [x] Rewrite to use attachments (see github.coffee) to display tweets. (?
 Check to see how they are displayed before doing this.)
+- [x] Fix issue with tracks not persisting

 ## Github